 In aesthetics, two great Daoist intellectuals worked during the Tang.
 Wu Daozi developed the rules for Daoist painting and Li Bai became its most famous poet.
 Interestingly, Daoist alchemists invented gunpowder during the Tang.
 The earliest block-print book on a scientific subject is a Daoist work entitled Xuanjie lu (850 CE).
 As Buddhism gradually grew stronger during the Tang, Daoist and Confucian intellectuals sought to initiate a conversation with it.
 The Buddhism that resulted was a reformed version known as Chan (Zen in Japan).

 During the Five Dynasties (907-960 CE) and Song periods (960-1279 CE) Confucianism enjoyed a resurgence and Daoists found their place by teaching that principal thinkers of their tradition were Confucian scholars as well.
-Most notable among these was Lu Dongbin, a Daoist immortal that many believed was originally a Confucian teacher.
+Most notable among these was Lu Dongbin, a legendary Daoist immortal that many believed was originally a Confucian teacher.

-Daoism became a complete philosophy of life, reaching into religion, social action, and individual health and physical well being.
+Daoism became a complete philosophy of life, reaching into religion, social action, and individual health and physical well-being.
 A huge network of Daoist temples known by the name Dongyue Miao (also called tianqing guan) was created through the empire, with a miao in virtually every town of any size.
-The Daoist masters who served these temples were appointed as government officials.
+The Daoist masters who served these temples were often appointed as government officials.
 They also gave medical, moral, and philosophical advice, and led religious rituals, dedicated especially to the Lord of the Sacred Mountain of the East named Taishan.
 Daoist masters had wide authority.
 All this was obvious in the temple iconography.
 Taishan was represented as the emperor, the City God (cheng huang) was a high official, and the Earth God was portrayed as a prosperous peasant.
 Daoism of this period integrated the Three Teachings (sanjiao) of China: Confucianism, Buddhism, and Daoism.
 This process of synthesis continued throughout the Song and into the period of the Ming Dynasty.

 When the Ming (1368-1644) dynasty emerged, the Mongols were expulsed, and Chinese rule was restored.
 The emperors sponsored the creation of the first complete Daoist Canon (Daozang), which was edited between 1408 and 1445.
 This was an eclectic collection, including many Buddhist and Confucian related texts.
 Daoist influence reached its zenith.

 The Cultural Revolution (1966-1976) attempted to complete the destruction of Daoism.
-Masters were killed or "re-educated."
+Masters were killed or “re-educated.”
 Entire lineages were broken up and their texts were destroyed.
 The miaos were closed, burned, and turned into military barracks.
 At one time, there were 300 Daoist sites in Beijing alone, now there are only a handful.
 However, Daoism is not dead.
-It survives as a vibrant philosophical system and way of life as its evidenced by the revival of its practice and study in several new University institutes in the People's Republic.
+It survives as a vibrant philosophical system and way of life as is evidenced by the revival of its practice and study in several new University institutes in the People’s Republic.

 - Ames, Roger and Hall, David.
 (2003).
 Daodejing: “Making This Life Significant” A Philosophical Translation.
 New York: Ballantine Books.